awslabs/spot-tagging-bot-for-digital-assets/README.md

 4. On the **Specify Stack Details** page, assign a name to the solution stack.

-5. Under **Parament**, look at the parameters of the template and modify as needed.
-This solution uses the following defaults.
+5. Under **Parament**, check the parameters of the template and modify as needed.

 2. Choose **Next Step**.